caperdue/GVSU-CIS350-TheDOMinators/README.md

 ## Run Instructions
 1. Pull the repository
 2. Open a terminal
-3. Run npm install
+4. Run npm install
-4. Run npm run serve
+5. Run npm run serve from the source of the path.
-5. You should see a link that says "localhost:8080".
+6. You should see a link that says "localhost:8080".
 Click on it!
-6. It should be live!
+7. It should be live!

+* If there are any errors installing any dependencies or node is asking for dependencies, just run the suggested command it displays in terminal or contact one us you need help.